sillsdev/wesay/README.md

 as a command line argument to `TestBuild.bat` or `TestBuild.sh`.
 The result would then appear in `$wesay/output/Release`.

-On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip `lib/Release/Mercurial.zip` in each of the output folders.

-On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip `lib/common/Mercurial-i686.zip` or `lib/common/Mercurial-x86_64.zip` in each of the output folders.

 ### USING MONODEVELOP ON LINUX

 In Windows, WeSay can be debugged using Visual Studio Community 2015.